 There are multiple methods of restoring the files from an accidentally emptied Trash on a Mac.
 Data recovery software offers the most efficient recovery path and does not rely on previously created backups that may not contain recently updated items.
 That does not minimize the importance of regularly backing up your Mac.

-It is vitally important that you stop using the computer until you have recovered the deleted items or you risk overwriting the information you wish to retrieve.
+It is vitally important that you stop using the device until you have recovered the deleted items or you risk overwriting the information you wish to retrieve.
 You should get in the habit of checking the Trash before emptying it to make sure nothing important slipped by.
 If you do accidentally empty your Mac’s Trash, recovery software should be able to get it back for you.